astral-sh/rye/docs/guide/publish.md

 You can use `--skip-existing` to skip any distribution files that have already been published to the repository.
 Note that some repositories may not support this feature.

+### --skip-save-credentials

+Since Rye offers credentials management this data is stored in its credentials file.
+You can skip this step by passing `--skip-save-credentials`.

 ### Using Keyring

 Rye will attempt to fall back to Keyring if it could not resolve enough credentials.
 Since Rye offers token management it will prioritize that system.
 So if `-y` is not passed to skip its prompts, Rye will still prompt you for credentials without checking for Keyring backends.